hypervel/hypervel.org/docs/docs/deployment.md

 ## Introduction

-When you're ready to deploy your Laravel Hyperf application to production, there are some important things you can do to make sure your application is running as efficiently as possible.
-In this document, we'll cover some great starting points for making sure your Laravel Hyperf application is deployed properly.
+When you're ready to deploy your Hypervel application to production, there are some important things you can do to make sure your application is running as efficiently as possible.
+In this document, we'll cover some great starting points for making sure your Hypervel application is deployed properly.

 ## Server Requirements

-Laravel Hyperf has a few system requirements.
+Hypervel has a few system requirements.
 You should ensure that your web server has the following minimum PHP version and extensions:

  - PHP >= 8.2
  - [Swoole PHP extension](https://github.com/swoole/swoole-src) >= 5.1